nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Step 1:** `Ui` would receive input in the form of `info <ANIME_ID>` in the `Main` class and pass it into `Parser` class.

-> :bulb: The ANIME_ID specified has to be an integer value as specified by the index of Anime in the AnimeData.
+> :bulb: The ANIME_ID specified has to be an integer value as specified by the index of nime in the AnimeData.

 **Step 2:** The `Parser` class would then extract out `info` from the input given, which will instantiate a new `InfoParser` object.